chaserx/actyl/README.md

 export GITHUB_TOKEN="your_token_here"
 ```

+Setting your `GITHUB_TOKEN` is optional, but necessary for tracking private repositories.

 ## Developing

 ### Local option (Mac)

 - Assumes that [`mise`](https://mise.jdx.dev/) is already installed.
 If you're using `asdf`, the `.python-version` file will
 help install the proper version of Python.
 Follow the runtime manager installation steps and/or runtime installation steps.
 - Install `uv` and run `uv sync`.

 ### DevContainer

 A DevContainer is available for developing and/or running the command line script, `main.py`.

 Building the devcontainer will install all of the dependencies necessary for development and command line usage.